 The ears must be fully erect and well furred on the inside and out.
 The ears are short and small to medium in comparison to the skull.
 They should be deep and cone shaped.
 Total ear length should be no longer than the distance from the inner base of the ear to the upper corner of the eye.
 The ears have rounded tips and side, and are set on the back, outside edges of the skull.
 The ears join the skull on a line with the upper corner of the eye.

 The eyes are to be alert, clear, almond in shape, and obliquely set with corner-lines intersecting toward the nose.
 Eyes should appear to be small in proportion to the head.
 They should never be round or protruding.
 The preferred colours are yellow/green through to amber.
 Hazel or light to medium brown eyes are permitted.
 Blue eyes are considered a fault.

 Black is the preferred colour.
-Liver or brown noses are permitted.
+Liver and dilute noses are permitted.
 Large nostrils.
 Snow noses and pink noses lacking pigmentation are considered a fault.

 The neck is strong, long, graceful, well muscled clearly defining the nape.
 Highly mobile, the neck is held either extended upward, so as to elevate the head and emphasize an alert posture, or hung low when relaxed/stalking.
 It is usually carried lower in movement to elevate the topline.
 It is well furred, beginning with the cheek ruff, extending and blending into the shoulders and chest.

 The shoulders are set close together at the withers and long with a slightly narrow view from the top, good angulation is essential, forming a near ninety degree angle with the forearm.
 Good extension is essential during movement.